ekohilas/args-amazing-or-approaching/pycon-us-2024-lightning/slides.md

 rotated = rectangle(width, height, rotation)
 ```

-there's no need for chained overrides, because if we don't specify a rotation, it'll default to 0 instead.
+there's no need for chained overloads, because if we don't specify a rotation, it'll default to 0 instead.

 ---
 ```java